rbind/deleeuw/content/publication/simul.md

 +++
-abstract = "We give necessary and sufficient conditions for solvability of A_j=XW_jX', with the A_j are m given positive semi-definite matrices of order n.
-The solution X is n x p and the m solutions W_j are required to be diagonal, positive semi-definite, and adding up to the identity.
+abstract = "We give necessary and sufficient conditions for solvability of A(j)=XW(j)t(X), with the A(j) are m given positive semi-definite matrices of order n.
+The solution X is n x p and the m solutions W(j) are required to be diagonal, positive semi-definite, and adding up to the identity.
 We do not require that p ≤ n." authors = ["Jan de Leeuw"] date = "2017-05-21" publication = "AUX"